 Initiatives of the Future

 The explosion of ecommerce itself is a credit to advanced technology.
 It’s never been easier to start an online retail business.
-For instance, anyone can buy a design on Fiverr for six bucks, upload it to Printful for printing and dropshipping, spend $29 on a Shopify subscription with inventory management software, and within a few hours you’ve got a fully operational, hands-off ecommerce business.
+For instance, anyone can buy a design on Fiverr for six bucks, upload it to Printful for printing and dropshipping, spend $29 on a Shopify subscription, and within a few hours you’ve got a fully operational, hands-off ecommerce business.

 Where does technology stand the capacity to take us next?
 What are some initiatives every ecommerce business owner can explore in the next year?
 Below are three ideas worth exploring.